sgur/minpac-toml/README.md

-Onepac: Install a series of vim packages using [minpac](https://github.com/k-takata/minpac)
+Minpac-toml: Install a series of vim packages using [minpac](https://github.com/k-takata/minpac)
 =================

 Description
 -----------

-Onepac imports packages from a json or toml file and calls `minpac#add()` for each entries.
+minpac-toml imports packages from a toml file and calls `minpac#add()` for each entries.
 And also call `minpac#install()` when the `-update` command specified.

 Requirement